Tanzer 22

+The Tanzer 22 is a recreational keelboat built by Tanzer Industries Limited from 1970 to 1986.
+A total of 2271 were constructed, mostly in Dorion, Quebec, and several hundred in the United States.

+The masthead sloop was available with a fixed fin or a centreboard.
+The T/4 variant was designed for the International Offshore Rule Mk.
+III Quarter Ton class and has a slightly modified rudder and sailplan.
+The rules were changed just after its introduction, resulting in a short production run.

-The boat was built by Tanzer Industries Limited in Dorion, Quebec.
-270 Tanzer 22s were also built in Edenton, North Carolina and 167 were built in Arlington, Washington.
-Tanzer Industries went out of business in 1986 and the molds and tooling were sold to Kisber & Company, which built the boat for approximately one year.
+When Tanzer went out of business in 1986, the molds and tooling were sold to Kisber & Company, which built the boat for approximately one year.
 Kisber sold the design to Canadian Yacht Builders, but that company did not put the boat back into production.
 Later the Tanzer 22 class association acquired the sailboat design, tooling and the rights to the name, through a share-sale to its members.
 It is not known if they have constructed any boats.

-A total of 2271 Tanzer 22s were constructed.

 Design

-The Tanzer 22 is a small recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig and a transom-hung rudder.
-It displaces 2900 lb and carries 1250 lb of ballast.

-The boat is normally fitted with a 3 to 6 hp outboard motor.
+Designed by Johann Tanzer the fibreglass hull has a transom-hung rudder and a large cockpit.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight quarter berth to starboard in the main cabin and a drop-down dinette table berth on the port side.
-The galley is located on the starboard side just aft of the bow cabin.
-The galley is equipped with a two-burner stove, an ice box and a sink.
+The cabin has sleeping accommodation for four, with a small "V"-berth, a quarter berth to starboard, and a drop-down dinette table berth on the port side.
+The galley is on the starboard and is equipped with a two-burner stove, an ice box and a sink.
 The optional head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 51 in.

 The boat has a PHRF racing average handicap of 237 with a high of 243 and low of 222.
 It has a hull speed of 5.96 kn.